cnily03-hive/PangBai-HTTP/README.md

 # PangBai-HTTP

-This is the challenge for NewStarCTF 2024 in the category of Web, Week1.
+This is the challenge for NewStarCTF 2024 in the category of Web, Week 1.

 This challenge requires participants to complete several levels related to HTTP.